PsychNeuro/ed1/book/chapter-05.md

 In addition to all the compression described so far, there is another critical driver of compression effects in perception, known as **attention**.
 Subjectively, attention is often described as a **spotlight**, shining a bright mental light on one, or at most a few, items in the current *attentional focus*, which also has the effect of pushing everything else off into the shadows.
 Like compression, attention operates everywhere in the cortex, and can be understood in terms of basic features of the circuits and neurons there.

-[@fig:fig-attention] shows how attention emerges from the interactions between +bidirectional +excitation and +inhibition among neurons [@CohenRomeroFarahEtAl94].
+[@fig:fig-attention] shows how attention emerges from the interactions between **bidirectional excitation** and **inhibition** among neurons [@CohenRomeroFarahEtAl94].
 Top-down and bottom-up excitation provide the basic drivers of attention, either or both of which can tip the balance in favor of what gets the current focus, while inhibition creates a competition among various things that could be in focus, strongly limiting the total scope of what can be in focus (most typically just a single focal item).
 This inhibition also automatically pushes everything else out into the shadows.
 Not coincidently, this bidirectional excitation is the same central ingredient in consciousness that we discussed in [@sec:ch-consc] (aka *recurrent* processing) --- the focus of attention typically corresponds to what we are consciously aware of.

 There is a special part of the brain, in the *parietal lobe*, that seems to be particularly important for **spatial attention** (i.e., paying attention to different parts of space), which has been extensively studied.
 Although attention itself is ubiquitous, spatial attention is particularly important in perception because discrete objects tend to occupy different regions of space, and thus we tend to use this spatial attentional focus as a way of directing attention at different objects of interest.
 This special role for spatial attention is also directly tied to the fact that the very same neural circuits in the parietal lobe are used for deciding where to move our eyes.
 Thus, attention is typically synonymous with *looking*, and the motor action of looking (moving the eyes) requires working with the spatial coordinates of where to look.